harithaselvakumaran16/PhotovoltaicModuleDiagnosis/README.md

 c) Hot spot: A hot spot is the most common PV module defect.
 Hot spot results in a higher temperature and may be caused by many reasons, including short circuits, overhead objects, surface fouling, cell material defects, cell cracks, broken glass, and so on.

+<b>Very Deep Convolutional Neural Network for Large-Scale Image </b>

+Recognition (VGG16) Architecture: The input to a VGG16 has to be a fixed 224 x 224 RGB image.
+The architecture starts with two sets of 2 convolutional layers followed by 1 max-pooling layer, further it has 3 sets of 3 convolutional layers followed by 1 max-pooling layer.
+After this, there are 3 fully connected layers in the form of 1 x 1 x 1000, i.e the output shows 1000 classes as it was trained on the ImageNet dataset.
+This final layer can be built as to our preference based on the number of classes in our dataset, which is 4 in this case.
+VGG16 seemed to capture more complex features as compared to AlexNet because of the deep neural network that it is and due to the increased layers.
+The convolutional base layers were frozen as they captured the general features.
+The final classifier was built on top of it according to the problem as it captures problem-specific features.
+The last layer was to be flattened and then a dense layer was created, with 4 output classes and the activation function used was softmax.
+The softmax function classes the output probabilities of each class in the range [0,1].
+These probabilities add up to 1 and therefore are better used for multinomial logistic regression as compared to binary classification.